Dragonara Palace

 Dragonara Palace (Il-Palazz tad-Dragunara), also known as Palazzo Dragonara or Villa Dragonara, is a palace in St. Julian's, Malta.
 It was built in 1870 as a summer residence for the Scicluna family, and it is now a casino called Dragonara Casino.

 Etymology

 The palace is named after Dragonara Point, the peninsula on which it was built.
-According to local legends, a dragon lived in caves near the peninsula, but the roaring which was heard was probably the sound of the waves hitting the rocks or the howling of the wind.
+According to local legend, a dragon lived in caves near the peninsula whose roars reached the shore.
+The roaring was probably the sound of the waves breaking the rocks or the howling of the wind.
 It is believed that the rumours of the dragon were spread by smugglers to discourage people from going to the area.

-A more valid theory is that its name has been given because of the camp of Turgut Reis (known as Dragut) was in this area before the Great Siege battle on 1565, Dragut few years before conquested Gozo and moved a contingency in the area.
-Dragut died about 3 km away from this point, in nautical charts it is still known as Dragut Point but today is commonly known as Tignè Point because of the freemason who occupied the area just after the siege.

 History

 The Dragonara Palace was built in 1870 on Dragonara Point, which had been previously occupied by Ta' Għemmuna Battery.
 The peninsula where it is built was originally known as Għemmuna Point.

 The palace served as the summer residence of Emmanuele Scicluna, a banker who became a marquis in 1875.

 During World War I, it was temporarily used as an officers' hospital.
 Later on, the Scicluna family hosted over 100 refugees in the palace during World War II.

 The palace opened as a casino on 15 July 1964, at a time when nearby Paceville began its transition from a mainly agricultural area to a tourist hub.
 The Dragonara Casino was the first casino in Malta, and this was a major step in establishing Malta as a tourist destination.
 In the 1990s, The Westin Dragonara hotel was built on part of the palace's gardens.

 The casino was privatized in 1999, and the company Dragonara Casino Ltd was set up to run the business for 10 years.
 The palace was restored in 2008.
 Two years later, the casino was taken over by Dragonara Gaming Ltd, who have spent over €15 million in renovating the building.
 It receives about 350,000 patrons annually, making it the most popular casino in Malta.

 The palace is listed on the National Inventory of the Cultural Property of the Maltese Islands.